Staff & Associates

 Prior to joining Etruscan Press, Bill resided at the tip of Cape Cod, Massachusetts, where he wrote near the same sand dunes that inspired Harry Kemp, Eugene O’Neill, Norman Mailer and Tennessee Williams.

-In January 2014, Bill’s short story “Yesterday Once More” was published in Middle Gray Magazine.
-He has also been published in the “No Regrets” issue of Silly Tree Anthologies.
+Bill’s essays and short stories have appeared in Route 7 Review (May 2017), The Hamerlin Lit Journal (April 2017) and Middle Gray Magazine (January 2014).
+He has also been published in the “No Regrets” issue of Silly Tree Anthologies (2014).

 Bill received his Bachelor of Science in Journalism Magna Cum Laude from Suffolk University.
 He also received his M.A. and M.F.A. in Creative Writing from Wilkes University.